 The abdominal incision is placed low enough that it can be concealed beneath underwear and bathing suit bottoms, and the scar near the belly button can be placed within the creases and folds of the skin so it’s concealed naturally.

 A tummy tuck scar fades over time.
 The scar looks its worst immediately post-surgery.
 But its appearance will continue to improve over the next several years.

 Some people are more prone to noticeable scarring than others, however.
-Genetics play a role, as does skin tone and quality and whether a person smokes.
+Genetics plays a role, as does skin tone and quality and whether a person smokes.

 How to Minimize Tummy Tuck Scars

 Patients can take measures both before and after a tummy tuck to minimize the appearance of scars.